hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Certificate Authority (CA) using contained <span style="color: #bb6600;">server information</span> (e.g. common name, organization, country) to create your certificate
     - public key included in certificate
     - certificate signed with the corresponding private key
+    - purpose of certificate signing request when adding a new certificate for a server: provide the <span style="color: #bb6600;">server information</span> so a certificate can be created and signed
   - Cisco IOS public key infrastructure (PKI)
     - provide certificate management to support security protocols
     - including IP Security (IPSec), secure shell (SSH), and secure socket layer (SSL)